-3. You will be asked to complete a set of self-report questionnaires on cognitive functioning in daily life, emotion regulation self-efficacy and tendency, mental well-being, health-related quality of life, alexithymia, apathy, anxiety, and depression.
+3. You will be asked to complete a set of self-report questionnaires on cognitive functioning in daily life, emotion regulation self-efficacy and tendency, mental well-being, alexithymia, apathy, anxiety, and depression.

 The self-report questionnaires should be completed within one week of your online session and takes approximately 35 minutes.